 Zebedee, Salome, James, and John have interconnected with Jesus and all His current disciples.
 Zebedee and Salome have only been seen in Galilee while their sons have been seen in both Galilee and Samaria.

 Mary Magdalene, Thaddeus, and James son of Alphaeus

-Thus far, Mary’s, Thaddeus’, and Young James’ storylines have all intersected with Jesus and with the other disciples.
+Thus far, Mary’s, Thaddeus’, and Little James’ storylines have all intersected with Jesus and with the other disciples.
 Mary has had personal contact with Nicodemus.
 Mary, Thaddeus, and Young James have all been seen in both Galilee and Samaria.

 Thomas and Ramah

 Thomas and Ramah were hired by Raphi and Dinah to oversee the preparation and distribution of food and wine at the Cana wedding.
 It seems to be implied that Thomas and Ramah are a couple and are running a business together.
 Once they arrived at the wedding, they discovered that there were far more guests than they had planned for and were soon running out of food and wine to keep everyone supplied.
 Thomas was extremely distraught at the situation since it would make him look bad.
 After dilution of the wine was a failed venture, Jesus’ mother Mary alerted the Messiah to the plight, and He came to the aid of Thomas and Ramah.
 Jesus told Thomas to follow him so that He could show Thomas a new way to count and a new way to view time.
 Jesus wanted Thomas to meet Him in Samaria in twelve days.
 Thomas was very skeptical until he saw the result of Jesus’ miracle of turning water into wine.
 Thomas did not think Jesus’ directions would work, but Ramah was more than willing to supply the water for the miracle.
 When it was all over, Thomas told Ramah that he didn’t know what to think about Jesus’ offer, but Ramah told Thomas to not think for once.